Here are some general FAQs. Find more detailed resources on how to use the site at:

 Can the students win anything?

-In each zone we pick a student winner at the end of the event.
-This is the student who, in the opinion of the moderators and scientists, has asked the best questions and participated fully in the event!
+In each zone we pick a student winner at the end of the activity.
+This is the student who, in the opinion of the moderators and scientists, has asked the best questions and participated fully in the activity!

 The student winner gets £20 WH Smiths vouchers and a winners’ certificates.
 Headteachers in the past have presented the prize to the winning students.